-Each VMFS datastore created in a storage disk has a unique signature, also called UUID, that is stored in the file system superblock.
-When the storage disk is replicated or its snapshot is taken on the storage side, the resulting disk copy is identical, byte-for-byte, with the original disk.
-For example, if the original storage device contains a VMFS datastore with UUIDX, the disk copy appears to contain a datastore copy with the same UUIDX.
+Each VMFS datastore created on a storage device has a unique signature, also called UUID, that is stored in the file system superblock.
+When the storage device is replicated or its snapshot is taken on the array side, the resulting device copy is identical, byte-for-byte, with the original device.
+For example, if the original storage device contains a VMFS datastore with UUIDX, the copy appears to contain a datastore copy with the same UUIDX.

 In addition to LUN snapshots and replications, certain device operations, such as LUN ID changes, might produce a copy of the original datastore.

 ESXi can detect the VMFS datastore copy.
 You can mount the datastore copy with its original UUID or change the UUID.
 The process of changing the UUID is called the datastore resignaturing.

 Whether you select resignaturing or mounting without resignaturing depends on how the LUNs are masked in the storage environment.
 If your hosts can see both copies of the LUN, then resignaturing is the optimal method.

 Keeping Existing Datastore Signature

 If you do not need to resignature a VMFS datastore copy, you can mount it without changing its signature.